New Jersey chlorine factory fire causes closure of Pulaski Skyway in both directions

-KEARNY, New Jersey (WABC) -- The Pulaski Skyway is closed in both directions after a building that manufactures and stores chlorine burst into flames.
+KEARNY, New Jersey (WABC) -- The Pulaski Skyway remains closed in both directions Saturday morning after a building that manufactures and stores chlorine burst into flames.

 No injuries have been reported.